-GUIDE TO MINIMALLY INVASIVE LUMBAR MICRODISKECTOMY
+GUIDE TO MINIMALLY INVASIVE LUMBAR MICRODISCECTOMY

 carries out three such procedures per week, and Dr. Saris and Mr.

 of the procedure that we hope you will find helpful.

 The most important thing to remember is that this operation has

 changed.
 We view this procedure the way you might view endoscopic

 knee surgery for a meniscus injury.
 A microdiscectomy is a 45-minute,

 outpatient, almost bloodless procedure with a very high cure rate